YouX subscription

 • ASQ: After Scenario Questionnaire.

-• NASA-TLX: NASA's Task Load Index, which is a measure of mental effort.
+• NASA-TLX: The NASA Task Load Index, which is a measure of mental effort.

 • UME: usability magnitude estimate.

 • SEQ: single ease question : this is a good alternative because it is simple.
-Something like “Overall, how difficult or easy was this task to perform?
+Something like, “Overall, how difficult or easy was this task to accomplish?

 “Very difficult – 1 to 7 – Very easy.”